Heroku Connect Database Tables

 .

 Mapped tables can be queried like any other table in your Postgres database.
-You will need to qualify table names with the schema name you chose when provisioning the add-on, for example using the default salesforce
+You must qualify table names with the schema name you chose when provisioning the add-on, for example using the default salesforce

 schema name: